Avoid These 14 Common Home Buyer Mistakes

 Recently, a CLUE report revealed a history of water issues that was not disclosed on a home that was under contract.
 The sellers didn’t think they had to disclose these past problems, but the report brought the water issues into the light to be be resolved before settlement.

-While this list is not exhaustive, being aware of these issues will help you avoid a few common mistakes as you contemplate buying a new home.
+While this list is not exhaustive, being aware of the home buyer mistakes to avoid can help you as you contemplate buying a new home.

 Need Help Buying a Home?